hicksjduk/sudoku-python/README.md

 Alternatively, the `solve` function can be invoked on any puzzle, which is represented by a list of lists of integers.
-The input puzzle is not validated, but is assumed to fulfil the following criteria:
+The input puzzle is validated to ensure that it fulfils the following criteria.
+If any is not fulfilled, an exception is thrown.

 * it is a grid with nine rows, each of which contains nine columns.
 * every square is either empty (represented by the value 0) or contains one